 How to make the best carne mechada stew?

-Once the beef is shredded, it comes the best part: cooking it with an uncooked sofrito.
+The best part is to cook the beef with an uncooked sofrito once the beef is shredded.
 How is this?
 Well, a sofrito is the flavorful base of many Venezuelan dishes.
-You make sofrito by sautéeing finely chopped onions, garlic, red bell pepper, and ajà dulce in oil.
+You make sofrito in oil by sautéeing finely diced onion, garlic, red bell pepper, ají dulce (tiny sweet red peppers,) and diced tomatoes.

 How to pair Venezuelan shredded beef